 That brings companies who want to be here, too.
 Major employers like DISH Network, Liberty Media, Western Union, Lockheed Martin, Raytheon and Charles Schwab all call Douglas County home.

 And our reward is a local economy that in 2014 was named second in the U.S. for job growth by the U.S. Department of Labor.
 And that is the ultimate measurement of economic success in any one’s book.

-Douglas County is uniquely positioned for success with an abundance of highly educated, skilled, knowledge workers who live near the state’s major employment centers; a robust transportation system that includes a general aviation airport, light rail transit and a newly expanded freeway system; adequate water and power for new growth; a nationally-recognized public education system; a state tax rate among the lowest in the country; an inventory of available office space and entitled sites for construction of new offices and shops, and business-friendly government leaders.
+Douglas County is uniquely positioned for success with an abundance of highly educated, skilled, knowledgeable workers who live near the state’s major employment centers; a robust transportation system that includes a general aviation airport, light rail transit and a newly expanded freeway system; adequate water and power for new growth; a nationally-recognized public education system; a state tax rate below the national average; an inventory of available office space and entitled sites for construction of new offices and shops, and business-friendly government leaders.

 In addition, the quality of life is enhanced by diverse housing options, proximity to world-class arts and cultural amenities, world-class sports franchises, and proximity to some of the best recreation amenities in the world.